dwarvesf/playground/_memo/three-levels-of-design.md

 ---
 tags:
   - design
+  - UX-UI
+  - practice
+  - research
-title: Three Levels Of Design
+title: Three Levels of Design
 date: 2018-03-21
-description: null
+description: Don Norman in his book titled *The Design of Everyday Things* talks about three levels of design — Visceral Level, Behavioral Level and Reflective Level — on how they work together and play an important role in determining how people like or dislike the product.
+In other words, these three levels together determine...
-authors: null
+authors:
+- anna
 menu: memo
-type: null
+type: memo
 hide_frontmatter: false
+hide_title: false
 ---

 Don Norman in his book titled *The Design of Everyday Things* talks about three levels of design — Visceral Level, Behavioral Level and Reflective Level — on how they work together and play an important role in determining how people like or dislike the product.
 In other words, these three levels together determine whether your product is successful or not.